 Introducer: You, and should you are a legal person also the directors, together and alone.

-Introduction of Client: means the completion of the electronic form found in Safecap’s website by the Client which the Introducer referred to Safecap, who met its compliance requirements (as they may be changed from time to time subject to Safecap’s sole discretion), which has to do also with anti-money laundry and appropriateness of services to be rendered by Safecap to the particular Client.
+Introduction of Client: means the completion of the electronic form found in Safecap’s website, by the Client which the Introducer referred, who met the compliance requirements (as they may be changed from time to time subject to Safecap’s sole discretion), which has to do also with anti-money laundry and appropriateness of services to be rendered by Safecap to the particular Client.

 Malware and Spyware: means the use of pop-up banners that hide banners that are displayed on a website, the placement of icons beside keywords found in text that if clicked will take the visitor to another website and other similar practices.

-Names, Trademarks and Marks: means any Trade names and/or Trademarks or any other protected marks associated with the Company and / or Safecap and/ or its Related Entities.
+Names and Trademarks and Marks: means any Trade names and/or Trademarks or any other protected marks associated with Company and / or the Broker and/ or its Related Entities.